axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2022-05-17-rbuddyneighbor.markdown

    </tr>
    <tr>
     <th>Where and why</th>
-    <td>Ideally you can provide services to within a 30 minute delivery time window or locate someone within a specified geo range of 5, 10 or 15 miles . this can be determined by the need of the item and anything as random as an item from Costco</td>
+    <td>Ideally you can provide services within a 30 minute delivery time window or locate someone within a specified geo range of 5, 10 or 15 miles . this can be determined by the need of the item and anything as random as an item from Costco</td>
    </tr>
   </table>
  </div>